joshishikha/SkinRashAI-Analyzer/README.md

 # SkinRashAI-Analyzer
 SkinRashAI-Analyzer
-I have built a complete AI skin analyzer app prototype.
+I have built a complete AI skin analyzer app prototype using:
+- Node.js that handles the server-side operations and logic.
+- React.js imported that handles the client-side UI and user interaction.

 Key Features -
 Camera capture & image upload